puyacodes/pdcsc/README.md

 ```

 - This changeset adds a new column named `Visible` to a `Products` table at the start of its execution.
-- In order for the changeset script to be idempotent, it first checks whether `Products` table already
+- In order for the changeset to be idempotent, it first checks whether `Products` table already
 includes the `Visible` column or not and adds it only when the table does not have such column.
-- At the end, the changeset updates those `Visible` columns in `Products` table whose value is `NULL` with `1`.
+- At the end, the changeset updates `Visible` columns in `Products` table whose value is `NULL` with `1`.

-# Using `pdcsc` in `gitlab CI/CD pipeline`
+# `pipeline`: using `pdcsc` in `gitlab CI/CD pipeline`

-In `GitLab`, we can create a custom CI/CD pipeline, and use `pdcsc` in it with `pipeline` argument to ensure our database is updated automatically whenever a feature branche is merged.
+In `GitLab`, we can create a custom CI/CD pipeline, and use `pdcsc` in it with `pipeline` command to ensure our database is updated automatically whenever a feature branche is merged.

 Here is a sample `gitlab` pipeline: